psean21c/C-CPP/README.md

 ### Back to Hometown

 C++ was my first language when I started my career as a programmer.
 I learned it from Chris Watkiss @Capilano College in 1997.
-I used to work on C/C++ for my projects @Samsung but it was very limited and very didn't give me full hands-on experience.
-It is Hackrrank which I seriously consider to switch my professional languages from Java/Python to C++ because of many reasons.
+I used to work on C/C++ for my projects @Samsung but it was very limited and they didn't give me full hands-on experience.
+It is the Hackrrank competition which I seriously start considering to switch my professional main languages from Java/Python to C++ because of many reasons.